-Should a club, whether directly or indirectly, pay a personal debt of a player or forgive any debt owed by the player to the club, the club is regarded as having provided the player with a taxable fringe benefit under the Seventh Schedule.
-The cash equivalent of the value of the fringe benefit is the amount of the debt paid or foregone.
-Importantly, however, the relevant value of the fringe benefit is deemed to be nil if the club has paid the membership fees due by the player to a professional body if membership of the professional body is a condition of the player's employment with the club.
+Should a club, whether directly or indirectly, pay a personal debt of a player or forgive any debt owed by the player to the club, the club is regarded as having provided the player with a taxable fringe benefit under the Seventh Schedule.90 The cash equivalent of the value of the fringe benefit is the amount which was owed by the player, being the debt paid or foregone.
+Importantly, however, the relevant value of the fringe benefit is deemed to be nil if the club has paid the membership fees due by the player to a professional body, if membership of that professional body is a condition of the player's employment with the club.91

 The payment by the club of a debt on behalf of a player, or releasing the player from paying a debt owing to the club, triggers a taxable fringe benefit for income tax purposes.
-The club is, however, not deemed to have made a supply to the player under section 18(3) of the VAT Act since the mere payment or forgiveness of an employee debt does not constitute a supply of services in its own right.
-The fringe benefit in these circumstances will accordingly not be subject to VAT.
+The club is, however, not deemed to have made a supply to the player under section 18(3) of the VAT Act since the mere payment or forgiveness of an employee debt does not constitute a supply of services in its own right.92 The fringe benefit in these circumstances will accordingly not be subject to VAT.

-As regards the payment by a club of the membership fees due by the player to a professional body that the player is required to be a member of because it is a condition of the player's employment with the club, as the cash equivalent value of the fringe benefit is deemed to be nil for income tax purposes, the consideration for the deemed taxable supply is similarly deemed to be nil.
+As regards the payment by a club of the membership fees due by the player to a professional body to which the player is required to be a member as a condition of the player's employment, the cash equivalent value of the fringe benefit is deemed to be nil for income tax purposes.
+The consideration for the deemed taxable supply is similarly deemed to be nil for VAT purposes.
 Importantly, the club is not entitled to any input tax deduction of any VAT paid to such a professional body as the relevant supply by the professional body is made to the player and not the club.

-5.11 Pension fund contributions
+5.11 Retirement fund contributions